avocadoodacova/readthedocs/source/mandatory_installations.rst

     .. note::

-        After successfully downloading and installing all the above mentioned Software and tools the next step is downloading the data for the map.
+        After successfully downloading and installing all the above mentioned software and tools the next step is downloading the data for the map.
 Klick **Next** to continue.